Supply Chain Management, M.S.

 • English Language Proficiency Scores: For non-native speakers of English, an official English language test score report is required and must be sent directly to the institution.
 Scores should be no more than two years old.
 This program requires a TOEFL score of 80 and an IELTS broadband of at least 6.5 or a Duolingo score of 110.

-• The Graduate Programs Office reserves the right to evaluate an applicant’s English based on an admissions interview and/or an English language test.
+• The graduate admissions team in the Business Programs Office reserves the right to evaluate an applicant’s English based on an admissions interview and/or an English language test.
 Based on the results from either or both, applicants may be referred to INTO SLU for additional coursework.

 • Official Academic Transcripts: An official transcript articulating both GPA and grades for all previous coursework is required and will be evaluated at the time of admission.

-• The Graduate Programs Office reserves the right to request an applicant submit a WES or ECE evaluation.
+• The graduate admissions team in the Business Programs Office reserves the right to request an applicant submit a WES or ECE evaluation.

 • Documentation of Financial Support: After an admission decision has been made and scholarship consideration has been assessed, students will need to complete an addendum form outlining certification of financial support for one year of study (if a student visa is required) that must be submitted with the necessary documentation.
 Documentation will include: